VincentTatan/PythonAnalytics/README.md

-# PythonAnalytics
+# PythonNotebook
-This is repository for my Python Practices and Tutorials
+This is as a repository for me to keep my Kaggle and Practice with iPython Notebook